buenaflor/KPlatform/README.md

 # KPlatform

-A lightweight Kotlin Multiplatform library that lets you use runtime information of the system.
+A lightweight pluggable Kotlin Multiplatform library that lets you use runtime information of the system.

 ---